EvitanRelta/peacock-server-documentation/accessing_outside_soc.md

 The peacock server, like all other SoC clusters, requires access to the SoC network either by connecting to SoC wifi, SoC VPN or using SoC SSH Jump Host.

-The official SoC DocHub guides are at:
+The official SoC DocHub guides that this is based on are:

 -   [Guide For New Users](https://dochub.comp.nus.edu.sg/cf/info/newusers) _(including how to apply for an SoC account)_
 -   [SoC VPN](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn/start)